-The Medical Benefits Chart on the following pages lists the services VIVA MEDICARE Prime covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services VIVA MEDICARE Me covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
 In most cases, care you receive from an out-of-network provider will not be covered.
 Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a Primary Care Physician (PCP) who is providing and overseeing your care.
-Your PCP must get approval in advance from the plan before you can see a network provider listed as a pain management specialist in your Provider Directory.
-This is called giving you a "referral."
+Your PCP must get approval in advance from the plan before you see a network provider listed as a pain management specialist in your VIVA MEDICARE Me Provider Directory and before you see a provider that is part of your Provider System's supplemental network (supplemental providers are identified in your VIVA MEDICARE Me Provider Directory under the "Supplemental Network" section).
 Chapter 3 provides more information about getting a referral and the situations when you do not need a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart in italics.